ruchikakumbhar10/Swiggy_Analysis-Python-EDA/README.md

 Time Taken > 30 minutes

-This threshold was used to create a Late Delivery flag for analysis.
+This Threshold was used to create a Late Delivery flag for analysis.